-- Add Allows you to add Registry groups or individual registry keys/entries to Registry Protection list. - Edit Allows you to edit the path of the Registry group or individual registry keys/entries of the selected item in the Registry Protection interface. - Remove Deletes the currently highlighted Registry group or individual registry key from the Registry Protection list. - Groups Opens the Manage Registry Groups interface that allows you to edit pre-defined Registry groups and define new Registry groups for inclusion in Registry Protection list.
+Add - Allows you to add Registry groups or individual registry keys/entries to Registry Protection list.

+- Edit Allows you to edit the path of the Registry group or individual registry keys/entries of the selected item in the Registry Protection interface. - Remove Deletes the currently highlighted Registry group or individual registry key from the Registry Protection list.